Six Healthy Whole Grains You Should Have in Your Diet

 - In addition, they contain large amounts of dietetic fiber.
 This promotes the control of bad cholesterol (LDL), digestion and relieves anxiety caused by food.

-- Plus, oats are a significant source of B vitamins, These are necessary for the correct function of the nervous and muscular systems.
+- Plus, oats are a significant source of B vitamins.
+These are necessary for the correct function of the nervous and muscular systems.

 - Finally, they also help to improve metabolic rhythm and protects the cells from the effects of free radicals.
+This is due to the scientifically proven effect of antioxidants.

 2. Whole grain rice